Cody-Learner/linux-stable-rc/README.md

 Latest -rc here : https://web.git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable-rc.git/ <br>
 Currently (Mar 20 2025): 6.13.8-rc1 <br>

-Note: Not to be confused with 'mainline' and 'longterm' versions -rc's.<br>
+**Note:** Not to be confused with 'mainline' and 'longterm' versions -rc's.<br>

+This PKGBUILD is dynamic in that the version is not known until the latest kernel source is downloaded.
+The downloading of all source takes about 2 min, after which the current kernel version will be read from the archive.

+You will be promped with notification of the version, along with the requirement of making selection to proceed, remove rust, or exit.

+The entire build process takes slightly less than 30min on this hardware, a 7yo HP mini desktop with a Ryzen 2400GE 4 core 35 watt processor.
+Build time is highly dependant on the amount of modules being built.
+Without using AUR `modprobd-db` this time increases to around 5hr.

 To build this kernel in Arch Linux: